-When you’re looking for foods to avoid with high cholesterol, steer clear of red meat.
-But other foods can increase your risk of heart disease, too.
+When you’re looking to avoid high cholesterol foods, steer clear of red meat.
+But other foods can affect your cholesterol levels and increase your risk of heart disease.

-Maybe your father and uncle have had heart attacks — and you know you’re at risk.
+Maybe your father and uncle have had heart attacks — and you know you’re at risk for high cholesterol.
 You get back your lipid profile, and the numbers aren’t ideal.
 Your doctor urges you to bring down your “bad” cholesterol, officially known as LDL, for low-density lipoproteins.

 It’s time to revamp your diet.

-You won’t be surprised at the foods to avoid with high cholesterol.
+You won’t be surprised which are high cholesterol foods.
 They’re foods you already knew weren’t good for you — steak and hot-dogs.
 Sweet, salty, rich, or processed items that expand your waistline and contribute to diabetes as well as heart disease also won’t help your lipid profile.

 A simple way to start is to stick to the outer areas of the supermarket, where you’ll find fresh produce, nuts in bulk, and fish.
 Supermarkets don’t have your health in mind.
 They want to sell their products and so stock cookies, crackers, and potato chips where they are easiest to grab.
 So don’t shop when you’re hungry!

 When you’re shopping it’s important to understand some definitions.
 People say “cholesterol” when they mean the bad kind.
-People also speak of “foods with high cholesterol” and “foods low in cholesterol.”
+People also speak of “high cholesterol foods” and “foods that lower cholesterol.”

 Your real goal is to manage the fat in your diet.
 Some have the potential to increase the bad cholesterol in your blood or otherwise hurt your lipid profile — and others could improve your numbers.